import all python add-ons etc that will be needed later on

 \[x_{n+1} = r\,x_n(1 - x_n)\]

-where \(r\) is a constant and this equation is the discrete version of the logistic equation (Verhulst 1838) used to describe population growth,
+where \(r\) is a constant and this equation is the discrete version of the Logistic equation (also called the Verhulst equation and first used by him in 1838) used to describe population growth,

 \[dX/dt=-(k_1A+k_2B)X+4k_2X^2\]